 Isn’t perfect is a distinct understatement.
 The BW-EML is an entirely rigged affair.

-SAP will disallow any database vendor that produces a superior benchmark in the BW-EML to HANA, by asking for this or that technical feature to be disabled until the desired outcome is obtained.
-SAP has put itself in the position where it has to lie about any benchmark because it has made such exaggerated claims around HANA.
-Appleby finishes off the quotation in the most disingenuous fashion, pretending that SAP just wants to help its database competitors to improve “customer understanding.”
+SAP will disallow any database vendor that produces a superior benchmark in the BW-EML to HANA by asking for this technical feature to be disabled until the desired outcome is obtained.
+SAP has put itself in the position to lie about any benchmark because it has made such exaggerated claims around HANA.
+Appleby finishes off the quotation in the most disingenuous fashion, pretending that SAP wants to help its database competitors to improve “customer understanding.”

 Interesting, if beaten in benchmarks, is SAP willing to apologize for years of false statements about HANA?